Rick-Phoenix/sketch/docs/src/custom_templating.md

 ```

-## Rendering to stdout

-Templates can also be rendered to stdout with the --stdout flag.
+>ℹ️ Templates can also be rendered to stdout with the --stdout flag.